 Program course COMM 1307 Introduction to Mass Communication is offered both fall and spring semesters.
-Program courses only offered during the fall semester.
+Program courses COMM 2327 Introduction to Advertising and COMM 2330 Introduction to Public Relations are only offered during the fall semester.
 Program courses COMM 2305 Editing and Layout and COMM 2339 Writing for Radio, Television, and Film are only offered during the spring semester.

 Program course COMM 2389 Academic Cooperative is offered both in the fall and spring semesters, it requires the completion of an internship, and should be taken during the semester the student intends to graduate.